OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 Now you're using an external identity provider; it is easy to increase your security.
 You could consider configuring [Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication), after all, Octopus Deploy has access to your production environments!

-You should also consider disabling any authentication providers you aren't using, like username and password authentication, which can now be disabled since **Octopus 3.5**.
+You should also consider disabling any authentication providers you aren't using, like username and password authentication.

 ## Troubleshooting